hashicorp/consul/website/source/docs/agent/options.html.markdown

   in order to query a running Consul agent.
 It is also used by other applications to control Consul using it's [RPC protocol](/docs/agent/rpc.html).

-* `-data` - This flag provides a data directory for the agent to store state.
+* `-data-dir` - This flag provides a data directory for the agent to store state.
   This is required for all agents.
 The directory should be durable across reboots.
   This is especially critical for agents that are running in server mode, as they must be able to persist the cluster state.